 How do you make homemade shoe deodorizers?

 There are many DIY ways to kill the bacterial growth in your shoes and remove the moisture that causes odor using things you probably already have in your home.
-Here are 16 ways to make your own homemade shoe deodorizer:
+If you’re looking for ways to fix smelly shoes overnight, here are 16 ways to make your own homemade shoe deodorizer:

 RELATED POST: 3 Simple DIY disinfectant sprays that work!

 Alcohol shoe spray

 The easiest and most effective DIY shoe deodorizer spray is 70% isopropyl alcohol in a spray bottle.
 Open the shoes as much as you can to provide more spraying surface and saturate the interior of the shoes with the alcohol stinky shoe spray.
 Let dry completely (overnight if you can) before putting the shoes back on your feet.

 Isopropyl alcohol is a powerful germicide with the ability to kill a wide variety of bacteria and fungi and neutralize the odor in your shoes.
 Eliminating the microbes will help eliminate the odor.

 Hydrogen peroxide is also an effective disinfectant against bacteria and other microbes and is an excellent natural shoe deodorizer.
 Saturate the inside of the shoes with the hydrogen peroxide spray and leave to dry for at least 12 hours.
 You can speed up the drying process by putting them in the sun or over a heater grate.

 RELATED POST: 54 Hydrogen Peroxide Hacks You Need to Know

 With a pH of 8, baking soda is naturally alkaline and neutralizes the acid in your foot sweat to remove odor.
 Adding some coarse salt will increase this natural shoe deodorizer powder’s ability to absorb moisture, making it a very effective DIY shoe deodorizer.